 Due to the recent pandemic, many of our Campus Eye Center patients—both kids and adults—have experienced a considerable increase in screen time that is likely to continue.
 As a result, screen use increases have created a lot of worry among parents regarding their children's health and wellbeing.

-With schools requiring more remote learning and many adults working from home, everyone has been spending much more time on their computers, iPads, and even mobile phone screens.
+With schools requiring more remote learning and many adults working from home, everyone has spent much more time on their computers, iPads, and even mobile phone screens.
 This increase in so-called "near work activities" is perhaps most unnatural for children, who typically attend school in person for at least part of each day and are not always in front of a screen during those hours.

 Ophthalmologists recommend taking a 20-second break from near-sighted work every 20 minutes, and kids may need help from adults to remember to take these breaks.
 We suggest parents set a timer for kids doing homework in front of the computer so that they get up and take a walk every 20 minutes!

 At Campus Eye Center, our mission is to protect, preserve, and improve the vision of those we serve in Lancaster County—children and adults alike—by utilizing a patient-centered practice approach characterized by outstanding clinical, technical, surgical, and personal expertise and service.